 Alongside the surgical planning, Digital Smile Design (DSD) software integrates the patient’s facial photographs and scan data to produce a visual simulation of the planned prosthetic outcome.
 This shows the patient the anticipated tooth positions, proportions, and shade before any treatment begins.

 The DSD simulation is not a guarantee of the exact final result — it is a design proposal.
 Patient feedback at this stage is incorporated into the plan.
-Tooth length, incisal edge position, shade selection — preferences identified in the DSD phase are built into the surgical and prosthetic plan, reducing the likelihood of significant changes being requested at the final delivery stage.

 What This Changes for International Patients

 For patients travelling from the UK, GCC, Australia, or Africa, pre-treatment digital planning changes the consultation structure.
 A substantial portion of the surgical decision-making can be completed remotely using a CBCT scan sent in advance.
 We review the anatomy, create a preliminary virtual surgical plan, and provide a treatment proposal and cost estimate before the patient boards a plane.
+Contact us with your existing CBCT (DICOM format) for a preliminary assessment.

 FAQs